irakobi/HRMIS/src/README.md

 ## Unit Tests

 In addition to the core features and functionality of HRMIS, we have included unit tests to ensure that the program's components work as expected.
 The unit tests are conducted using Python's `unittest` framework.
+### To run

+the testcase you just run the file named TestHrmis, TestAttendance, TestSalary.
+There are three file for testcase.

-Here's an overview of the included unit tests:
+Here is an overview of the included unit tests:

 ### `TestHRMIS` class